 Tim George enjoys writing and watching plays.
 He has two Masters degrees because of low self-esteem and a fear of gainful employment.
 When he is not analysing plays you can find him contributing self-important discourses on pop culture on denofgeek.com, theragnz.com and at his own blog http://midniteramble.blogspot.co.nz.

 In 2015, Nathan was awarded the Playmarket b425 award for Hippolytus Veiled and shortlisted for the Playmarket ADAM NZ award for Who is Sada Abe?
 Part One: Bullfight of Love.

-Rachael Longshaw-Park, a current MA student at the University of Auckland, divides her time between teaching, studying and devouring theatre, whether that be by reading, directing or viewing – as long as theatre is involved she’s content.
+Rachael Longshaw-Park, who has an Masters of Arts in Drama from the University of Auckland, divides her time between teaching, studying and devouring theatre, whether that be by reading, directing or viewing – as long as theatre is involved she’s content.